 Even though I’m a dietitian, my clients frequently ask me about exercise as part of their weight loss plan.

-Your metabolic rate represents the number of calories your body burns just to keep basic processes going - and is a big part of your ‘calories out’.
+Your metabolic rate represents the number of calories your body burns just to keep basic processes going, and it’s a big part of your ‘calories out.’
 But your metabolic rate can dip a little when you cut back on your eating.
-So even though your ‘calories in’ may be lower, your ‘calories out’ can drop, too – and leave you more or less in calorie balance.
+So, even though your ‘calories in’ may be lower, your ‘calories out’ can drop, too, and leave you more or less in calorie balance.

-People tend to overestimate the calorie cost of the exercise they do – and underestimate the number of calories they eat.
-Which helps explain the frustration many people feel when they’re sure they’re doing ‘everything right’ – but the scale just won’t budge.
+People tend to overestimate the calorie cost of the exercise they do—and underestimate the number of calories they eat.
+This helps explain the frustration many people feel when they’re sure they’re doing ‘everything right,’ but the scale just won’t budge.